 The first time I cooked potatoes in a pressure cooker was when I discovered these Instant Pot Mashed Potatoes.
 I completely fell in love with the results.
 The process is incredibly easy, I only had one pot to wash at the end, and the results are fantastic.
 They have the best texture and flavor of any mashed potatoes I’ve tried.

-I decided to try the Instant Pot approach with sweet potatoes, and oh my.
+I decided to try the Instant Pot approach with sweet potatoes (in lieu of my classic version of Mashed Sweet Potatoes), and oh my.
 They are going to have to battle it out with Healthy Sweet Potato Casserole and Glazed Sweet Potatoes for my favorite Thanksgiving side.